camheff/AutoJack/README.md

 If it shows nothing, its likely a firewall issue.
 If it shows a bunch of entries and you cant connect program instance to it, try restarting your PC and make sure you launch the Chrome with remote debugging before any other Chrome instance.
 If you see a similar line your Chrome is setup correctly.

+If you dont want to make a shortcut, or this doesn't make sense, you could alternatively just launch it like this: https://www.youtube.com/watch?v=LEJX645aeFU&t=3s&ab_channel=AutoTest

 ### Running it:
+Back in your VS Code window, after running npm install, you can

+run: **npm run start:luckyland**

-Back in your VS Code window, after running npm install, you can run: npm run start:luckyland    or run: npm run start:chumba    to launch the program, you need to have a remote debugger window opened at either chumba or luckyland before running the command.
-Only have one single window opened, at the sites lobby page when launching.
+or run: **npm run start:chumba**

+to launch the program, you need to have a remote debugger window opened at either chumba or luckyland before running the command.
+Only have **one single window** opened, **at the sites lobby page** when launching.

 And that should be it.
-I would recommend resizing the program window so that it sits right below the game window.
+I would recommend **resizing the program window so that it sits right below the game window**.
 I made it so the indicator for what action to take roughly lines up with button position in the game.
 Resize the electron window as you need in order to have the button positions line up correctly.

 # Weird Things to Note about Each Site
 ### Both: